-Building maintenance units or BMUs are important in high-rise buildings, providing external access to the facade for cleaning and maintenance.
 BMUs are vulnerable to high winds and building managers must ensure safe working conditions for cleaning crews.
-Weather forecasts provide a general idea of what to expect but…
+Weather forecasts provide a general idea of what to expect but only a wind monitoring system can track outdoor conditions in real time.
+When a BMU is equipped with a wind monitoring system, it can detect the…

 WINDCRANE telematics wind monitoring relies on the real specific location and height to measure accurate wind data for construction cranes.
 Providing downtime wind reports and forecast from the exact crane wind speed measurements to justify a delay due to harsh weather conditions.